1997 Los Angeles mayoral election: Candidates

-Election
+Campaign

 Hayden criticized Riordan for ignoring the environment and for not debating with him while Riordan criticized Hayden for his voting record as a State Senator.
 Polls showed Riordan leading Hayden, with most of his support being from white people and Republicans.
 The Los Angeles County Federation of Labor pulled their support from Riordan and took a neutral stance for the two.
 In the election, Riordan won outright against Hayden and three other candidates.